elin-y/diy-toothpaste/tr/README.md

  4. Lastly put 12 to 15 drops of peppermint essential oil into the mix.
  5. Stir continuously but slowly until it gets a pasty texture.
 It can take 5-10 minutes depending on the room temperature.
- 6. Put the paste in a closed container and you are good to go.
+ 6. Put the toothpaste in a closed container and you are good to go.

 ## Usage

- - Scratch the paste with your toothbrush and brush your teeth.
+ - Scratch the toothpaste with your toothbrush and brush your teeth.

 ## Recommendations